wagnar-woofbrok/ansible-docker-pihole/README.md

 * Differentiate and allow either "bare metal" or dockerized setups for piholes
 * Add (option for) DNSCrypt-Proxy to work as PiHole resolver
 * Add reverse proxy (nginx or traefik)
-* Improve configurability of dnscrypt and other service settings; include being able to reconfigure and restart/redeploy the dns service(s)
+* Improve configurability of dnscrypt and other service settings; include being able to reconfigure and restart/redeploy the dns service(s); include configuring dnscrypt-proxy modes such as anonymized DNS, DoH, DoT, ODoH, etc; include optional configurations such as a (tor) proxy for dnscrypt-proxy; also revamp README with tables for env vars and configurations
 * Setup docker secret file for webpassword for pihole web admin
 * Finish implementing optionally enabling `apt-transport-tor` and/or `apt-transport-https`
 * Create a `reset` role for resetting the state of the raspberry pi to a default state